 These are one of the first shrubs to bloom in early spring.
 The branches are loaded with blooms before they leaf out.
 They’re also hardy, tough, long-lasting and super easy to grow.
 Butterflies, hummingbirds, and bees will also savor the early flowers.

-Maintaining the 3.5 mile Trail comes with an annual price tag of over $1.5 million.
-In order to keep the Katy Trail clean, safe, and beautiful we need support from everyone who loves the Katy Trail to join us in our efforts.
+Maintaining the 3.5-mile Katy Trail comes with an annual cost of over $1.5 million.
+Please join Friends of the Katy Trail to help us keep the Katy Trail clean, safe, and beautiful.